windytan/redsea/README.md

 ## Input format

-Redsea expects an FM multiplex signal, i.e. the full baseband signal of an FM station, as a single-channel, 16-bit, signed-integer PCM stream sampled at 228 kHz via standard input.
+Redsea expects an FM multiplex signal, i.e. the full baseband signal of an FM station after demodulation, as a single-channel, 16-bit, signed-integer PCM stream sampled at 228 kHz via standard input.

 ## Licensing